Learning from All Vehicles: Learning from All Vehicles

 In a second stage, we refine the motion plan using an additional RNN-based motion planning network $M^\prime(\hat f, g, \tilde y) \in \mathbb{R}^{n \times 2}$.
 The motion refinement network uses the same ROI-warped feature $\hat f$, the previously predicted motion plan $\tilde y$, and the more fine-grain GNSS goal $g$ as input.
 We normalize $g$ in the ego-vehicle's coordinate.
 It then produces a delta to the original trajectory as output.
 Since GNSS goals are only available for the ego-vehicle, we train the refinement $\hat M$ only on ego-vehicle trajectories

+To increase robustness of the refinement model, we use the output of $M$ from all high-level commands during training.
 During both training and testing, we roll out the same refinement network multiple times to recursively refine the predicted trajectory.
+We use the refined trajectories for planning unless the high-level command is lane-changing.
 The above loss then applies to each step of the rollout.

 In practice, we learn the motion planner in a privileged distillation framework~\cite{chen2019lbc}.
 See \reffig{train_motion} and \reffig{train_distill} for an overview.
 We first learn motion planning on ground truth trajectories and ground-truth perception outputs and regions of interest using the losses \eqref{eq:m_ego}-\eqref{eq:m_refine}.
 We then use the privileged motion planner to supervise a motion planner that uses the inferred perception outputs.
 During this second stage, we supervise predictions on all high-level commands which leads to a richer supervisory signal~\cite{chen2019lbc}.
 We additionally distill a high-level command classifier for other vehicles which we use later in the vehicle-aware controller.
 This stage trains end-to-end by backpropagating gradients from motion prediction and planning to the perception backbone, allowing perception models to attend to the low-level details in the scenes.
 We keep the pre-training perception loss in the previous stage as an auxilliary supervision to regularize the features.